Tips for Future Planning – Mobile

 Show drivers from Base

 This option can be used to differentiate drivers from different locations and is helpful to reduce the length of your driver drop down list.
 You can set up different locations using the Driver base option in the Maintain Driver area.

-To be able to access Work Diary Mate from any computer in your office you can copy the database file from your computer onto a network drive.
+If this is not possible, the alternative is to copy the default Microsoft SQL Compact Edition database file from your computer onto a network drive.
 The file to copy to your network drive is c:\WorkDiaryMate\Database\NDWD_ce.sdf

 On the computer you have already installed Work Diary Mate for the Back Office on, you should start the software and select Help>Settings.
 There is a field called Database Location at the bottom with a Browse button next to it.
 Click the Browse button and select the file you have just copied to the network folder (NDWD_ce.sdf ).
 This means that Work Diary Mate will now use this file to store your driver data.

 You can install Work Diary Mate on as many computers as you like in the office.
 You can download the Windows Software installer from this page.

 When installing the software on another computer, the first time you start the software you will be asked for the location of the database.
 Point to the database file you have placed on your network drive and all versions of Work Diary Mate will be pointing to this single data file.

 You should also regularly back up this data file as you would any data on your network.

 Tips for Two Up – Mobile